 Even though you can’t avoid sudden injuries, you can actually prevent most dental emergencies by taking the right precautions.
 That’s because many of them are the result of tooth decay, infections, or other oral health issues slowly worsening over time.
 Luckily, you can take a few easy steps to prevent dental emergencies in Barnegat and greatly reduce the risk of harm to your smile.

 You might be tempted to not attend your six-month dental checkups if your teeth feel fine, but cavities and oral infections can develop for weeks or months before they cause any discomfort.
 By that point, they might require more invasive (and expensive) procedures than they would have if they’d been caught in their early stages.
 That’s where routine checkups and cleanings come in.
-Dr. G can catch any potential emergencies early enough that he can stop them in their tracks.
+One of our doctors can catch any potential emergencies early enough that he can stop them in their tracks.
 Our team can also thoroughly clean plaque and tartar deposits from your teeth that you may have missed when brushing and flossing at home.

 Of course, keeping your smile healthy between checkups also involves establishing a daily oral hygiene routine.
 By brushing, flossing, and rinsing with mouthwash every day, you can minimize the buildup of bacteria that could contribute to tooth decay, gum disease, and other painful dental conditions.
 Plus, using a toothpaste with fluoride can make your tooth enamel stronger against cavities and breakage.

 Snacking on sugary sweets throughout the day is a recipe for disaster.
 The cavity-causing bacteria in your mouth feed on the sugar particles in the foods and drinks you consume, so it’s best to not give them too much fuel.
 Instead, add plenty of mouth-healthy items to your diet, such as lean proteins, leafy greens, and fresh fruits.